Let’s start out with a confession.

 Paint Colors Are Easy To Change

-Even the most inexperienced do it yourselfers (DIYers) can paint a room or an entire home!
+Even the most inexperienced do it yourselfers can paint a room or an entire home!
 To top it off, painting isn’t outrageously expensive by any stretch of the imagination.
-If you’re broke enough to not be able to pay to paint a home after you buy it, you shouldn’t be buying a house anyway.
+If you’re so broke you can’t pay to paint a home after you buy it, you shouldn’t be buying a house anyway.

 Light Fixtures and Fans